Cabin Radio’s Great Big Q&A – September 2018 update

 We think there’s room in the Northwest Territories for an independently owned and operated commercial radio station, produced by northerners, for northerners, that does some things differently.
 There’s a CBC story here and an EDGE North story here where Ollie goes into more detail about our vision.

 How do I listen to Cabin Radio?

 You can listen to us online via this website (bookmark it!) and through your phone by searching your app store for “Cabin Radio”.

 When will you be on FM?

 Acquiring an FM licence is a lengthy process.
-As soon as we have a definitive date we will announce it, but we don’t expect it to be this year.
+We are excited to have started that journey and we will post updates as we go, but we don’t expect it to be this year.
 For now, find us online or through your phone instead!

 What FM frequency will you have?

 We’re working toward an FM licence but this is some way off, and we don’t yet have a designated frequency or callsign.